declanmillar/x-tt-generator/README.md

 ## Usage

-The executable can be run directly.
+The executable can be run directly by passing in a suitable config file.

 ```sh
 ./bin/generator < <your-config-file>.cfg